Welcome to Our Blog Hiking Ontario's Bruce Trail

 Bruce Trail camping and hiking blog.

 Passing the Ken Young Side Trail, we soon arrived at Sideroad 7B, which we were supposed to cross.
-Unfortunately, upon our arrival we discovered that the BTC had been rerouted, with the detour taking us along roadways rather than trailways.
+Unfortunately, upon our arrival, we discovered that the BTC had been rerouted, with the detour taking us along roadways rather than trailways.
 As such, instead of heading into Old Baldy Conservation Area, we had to trek on the side of the road to HWY 13, which we then followed south through the town of Kimberly and onto the Artemesia-Eurphrasia Townline, where we could rejoin the BTC.
 This detour involved a distance of 5.5 km of extra roadway.
 From what we can discover, a local landowner has recently purchased property here and permission for hikers has been removed.

 Reroute to the Town of Kimberley